 MasTec purchases, rents and leases equipment used in its business from a number of different vendors, on a non-exclusive basis, including Neff Corp., in which Jorge Mas, the Company's Chairman and Jose Mas, the Company's Vice-Chairman and Executive Vice President, are directors and owners of a controlling interest.
 Juan Carlos Mas, the brother of Jorge and Jose Mas, is Chairman, Chief Executive Officer, a director and a shareholder of Neff Corp.
-During the three months ended March 31, 2004 and 2003, MasTec paid Neff approximately \$283,816 and \$226,012 respectively, for equipment purchases, rentals and leases.
+During the three months ended June 30, 2004 and 2003, MasTec paid Neff approximately \$158,780 and \$218,026 respectively.
+During the six months ended June 30, 2004 and 2003, MasTec paid Neff approximately \$442,594 and \$444,038, respectively.
 MasTec believes the amount paid to Neff is equivalent to the payments that would have been made between unrelated parties for similar transactions acting at arm's length.

 On January 1, 2002, MasTec entered into an employment agreement with Donald P. Weinstein relating to his employment as Executive Vice President and Chief Financial Officer.
 On January 7, 2004 (but effective as of December 1, 2003), the Company entered into an amended employment agreement with Mr. Weinstein.
 The agreement was for a term of three years and provided that Mr. Weinstein would be paid an annual base salary of \$300,000 (with annual cost of living increases).
 Additionally, Mr. Weinstein was entitled to receive a total of \$600,000 of deferred compensation over the term of the contract and was to be entitled to participate in a bonus plan for senior management, and would be entitled to a minimum annual performance bonus of \$50,000 per year.
-Mr. Weinstein has resigned effective March 11, 2004.
-In connection therewith, the
+Mr. Weinstein resigned effective March 11, 2004.
+In connection therewith, the Company entered into a severance agreement with Mr. Weinstein pursuant to which the Company will pay him his base salary of \$300,000 through December 2004, provide him with certain employee and insurance benefits and provide for the vesting of his stock options.
+The severance agreement was approved by the Compensation Committee on July 16, 2004.
+As a result of Mr. Weinstein's severance agreement, the Company recorded \$199,500 in stock compensation expense in the six months ended June 30, 2004 related to the extension of the exercise period on Mr. Weinstein's stock options.
+In addition, a severance accrual was recorded for \$300,000 as of March 11, 2004 which has been reduced as payments have been made.